-You may use the sample table format below to present how you plan to allocate grant funds for tasks/activities described in Section IV.E.3.a. by budget category.
+You may use the sample table format above to present how you plan to allocate grant funds for tasks/activities described in Section IV.E.3.a. by budget category.
 Replace the task number heading in the sample table with the actual title of the task.

 Only include costs to be covered by EPA grant funds in this table.
 Leveraged resources should not be included in the budget table.